So… Just how do you mend a broken hip?

 Hip Replacement Book

 The Amazon ebook reviews are in – here are what people are writing!
-Remember, these people are going to have someone remove part of their femur, and yet they still are giving this hip replacement book 5-star reviews.
+Remember, these patients are going to, voluntarily, have someone remove part of their femur, and yet 93% (you can’t even get 93% of people to agree whether chocolate or vanilla ice cream is better) still are giving this hip replacement book 4 and 5-star reviews.

 5.0 out of 5 stars – Hubby LOVED IT (surgery next week)

 Husband (who hates to read) says: BEST BOOK EVER, just what he needed.
 My hubby is having a Posterior Total Hip Replacement next week.
 I read the reviews of this book and purchased it for him, sending it to his Kindle.
 He is not a reader – but he read it, read it again, and yet again!
 He has gained so much information from this book and it has helped him immensely.
 Thank you so much!!
 We had his pre-surgical appointment with his Surgeons office today – and guess what he recommended?!!
 This book.
 I gave them the book information off of Amazon.com and they will be reading the book and possibly looking into it for recommendation to their future patients.
 My husband just loves this book and I anticipate that he will be utilizing it in the next few months as he recovers from his surgery.
 Mr. Aries — thank you so much!!!

 5.0 out of 5 stars – Must read for hip replacement patients.